 The Bachelor of Arts in Communication program provides students with hands-on experiences in journalism and communication as well as an understanding of the social and cultural impact of media.
 NDNU students are well prepared for positions in a vast range of fields such as journalism, public relations, corporate communication, and marketing.
 A strong internship program provides opportunities for practical application and access to job opportunities.
 The Argonaut is our award-winning newspaper and website that gives students an opportunity to dive into the process of news production from writing and editing to layout and advertising sales.
-Students can earn a general degree in Communication or choose a concentration in Public Relations or Media Studies.
 Students in other majors are also able to obtain a minor in Communication.